AtishaRibeiro/lagartixa/posts/globe/text.md

 ![luxembourg outline](images/luxembourg.png "Luxembourg")

 In Natural Earth's dataset all borders/shapes are described in a clockwise order, which is something that will come in handy later on!
-My code is based on it being anticlockwise, but it means is that we have to reverse the data.
+My code is based on it being anticlockwise, but all that means is that we have to reverse the data.

 ## Placing coordinates in 3D space